dpvitt/notes/README.md

 ### Prerequisities:

 Installation of *virtualenv* utility.
-- Run `virtualenv --version` to check if this utility is installed.
+- Run `virtualenv --version` to check if this utility is installed
 - Install *virtualenv* using *easy_install*: `sudo easy_install virtualenv` (Mac OS X)

 ### Installation:

-1. Run `virtualenv venv` to create the virtual environment.
+1. Run `virtualenv venv` to create the virtual environment
 2. Run `source venv/bin/activate` to activate the virtual environment
 3. Run `pip install -r requirements.txt` to install dependencies with pip
 4. Run `python manage.py db migrate` to create a migration script for your database